sahilohe/fictional-carnival/README.md

 # fictional-carnival

-## We need to reset the keypairs and create a new one for the ProgramID
+## Generating new programID for our Program

 1. `rm $HOME/.config/solana/id.json` - This will remove the Solana CLI wallet